 If you can’t think of something to write about, think of five things.
-It’s not just an exercise; it’s a slogan to live by.

 You have to be brave, no matter what.
 Still it helps, for writers of any age, to separate the work involved in generating topics from the very different kind of mental work involved in choosing a particular topic.

 Here’s what can happen if you don’t brainstorm first.
 As one part of your mind thinks of ideas, another part tells you, brilliantly and impressively quickly, why they stink.
 A necessary and important but often bullying part of your mind treats each new idea as a clay pigeon thrown up into the sky of a video game, to be shot down.

 In another kind of mood, more easily pleased, a writer can charge straight into the first idea, and never get the benefit of the second or third or fourth.

 When I go back to look at kids’ topic brainstorms, I’m struck by how rarely a writer chooses the first idea, having come up with alternatives.
 The student who brainstormed the list above chose to write about the ducks, something more tender than he might have thought of first.

 He spontaneously added a sketch, and he also returned to some of the other topics on that fascinating list, later in the year.